imrafaelmerino/java-fun/docs/README.md

 ```

 that produces with higher probability the bounds of the interval *min* and *max*, and all the
-previoues values from the unbounded generator that fall between the interval.
+previous values from the unbounded generator that fall between the interval.

 * Long generator